Lickability/swift-best-practices/ArchitectureDiagram.md

 Controllers are the primary connection between models, view models, and views.

 ### View Model
 A view model is a view’s model.
-It has the data needed to populate a particular kind of view and the presentation logic needed to transform that data into properties that can be rendered.
+It encapsulates the data needed to populate a particular kind of view and the presentation logic needed to transform that data into properties that can be rendered.